Name:Michael Shane Campbell

 Played as the HSBC World Match Play Championship (Sept 15-18).
 Campbell (NZ) beat Paul McGinley (Ire) 2 and 1 in the 36-hole final, to scoop the richest prize in golf in 2005.
 [West course, Wentworth Club, Virginia Water, Surrey].

 The US Open (105th) (June 16-19).
 Second-placed Tiger Woods (USA) finished 2 shots behind Campbell (NZ).
 Campbell, who gained entry to the tournament through a 36-hole qualifying competiton at Walton Heath GC in England - the first time US Open qualifying rounds were held outside the U.S. [No.2 Course, Pinehurst Resort, NC].

 Played as the Nissan Irish Open (July 24-27).
 Campbell (NZ) beat Thomas Bjørn (Den) and Peter Hedblom (Swe) with a birdie at the first playoff hole.
 [Portmarnock GC, nr Dublin, Ireland].

 Played as the Smurfit European Open (25th) (July 4-7).
-Second-placed Bradley Dredge (Wales), Retief Goosen (RSA), Padraig Harrington (Ire) and Paul Lawrie (Scot) finished 1 shot behind Campbell (NZ).
-[Ryder Cup course course, K Club, Straffan, nr Dublin; at the time known as the Palmer course].
+Second-placed Bradley Dredge (Wales), Retief Goosen (RSA), Padraig Harrington (Ire) and Paul Lawrie (Scot) finished 1 shot behind Michael Campbell (NZ).
+[Palmer North course, K Club, Straffan, nr Dublin].

 Played as the Heineken Classic (Jan 27-30; Aus/Eurpn Trs event).
 Second-placed Thomas Bjørn (Den) finished 6 shots behind Michael Campbell (NZ).
 [The Vines Resort & CC, nr Perth, Aus; composite of Lakes & Ellenbrook courses].